Academic Calendar 2025/26

 Basis for admission decision

 2. Professional suitability of applicants will be assessed using a point rating system.
-Up to 30 points are awarded for each of academic performance, related volunteer and/or work experience, and a personal statement, including an assessment of writing ability; and up to 10 points for two reference letters.
+Up to 30 points are awarded for each of academic performance, related volunteer and/or work experience, and a personal statement, including an assessment of writing ability; and up to 10 points for two references.
 Admission will be granted on a first-qualified, first-served basis to those who score above the required threshold.

 3. Only those who submit complete applications and score above the required threshold will be considered.